The 6 Best Dividend Trackers in 2026

 While these tools were primarily built with retired investors in mind, and are limited in terms of advanced reporting and analytics, they're a great option for dividend investors who don't need any sophisticated features.

-Plus, you don't need any extra accounts or learn any new software.
+Plus, you don't need to open any extra accounts or learn any new software.

 If you're looking for a hassle-free way to monitor your dividend income, see what built-in tools your brokerage already offers.